 Lippert, an architect who served on Palo Alto's Architectural Review Board, first moved into an apartment with his wife in 1983 and later moved to a house on Hawthorne Avenue.
 Beginning in the 1980s, he witnessed how his neighborhood, situated at the northernmost part of the city, has undergone many changes that reflect both the economic and demographic transitions that have taken place with the rise of Silicon Valley.

 "The Peninsula Times Tribune went out of business in the early 1990s," Lippert pointed out, and the city block that faced Lytton Avenue was developed as both commercial and residential property.
 It was a loss to the news industry, but according to Lippert there were many gains for the neighborhood.
 He counts the introduction of traffic circles and turn restrictions in 2005 among recent improvements.

-"A lot of cut-through traffic went pass our neighborhood before the traffic-calming measure was enforced," he said.
-"The streets then were like a highway and it was very unsafe, especially for young children."
+"A lot of cut-through traffic went past our neighborhood before the traffic-calming measure was enforced," he said.
+"The streets then were like a highway, and it was very unsafe, especially for young children."

 Since the implementation of these traffic-restriction measures, the residential part of Downtown North became much quieter and pedestrian-friendly.
 Though parking on University Avenue remains a headache for some, Lippert finds Downtown North offers easy access to almost everything.